 I know I’ve mentioned how much I adore Ina Garten and she doesn’t disappoint with this recipe.
 She truly knows how to take the simplest of ingredients and combine them into something special

-Her recipe for Baked Shrimp Scampi is straightforward – shrimp that’s lightly dressed in olive oil, white wine and a few seasonings are topped with a buttery and garlicky breadcrumb topping.
+Her recipe for Baked Shrimp Scampi is straightforward – shrimp in olive oil, white wine, and a few seasonings are put on top with a buttery and garlicky breadcrumb topping.

-The dish is then baked until the shrimp cast their beautiful pink hue and the crispy, flavorful topping browns.
+They bake this dish until the shrimp cast their beautiful pink hue and the crispy, flavorful topping browns.
 It’s definitely a keeper in our house and better yet, I prepared it for the freezer so o it’s a dish that we can always have on hand!

 Baked Shrimp Scampi